 Is ChatGPT safe?

-ChatGPT has multiple built-in security features and is generally considered safe to use.
-However, there might be some privacy concerns, and just like any other online tool, it is not immune to cyberthreats.
+ChatGPT is generally considered safe to use; however, there might be some privacy concerns.
+While it has multiple built-in security features, just like any other online tool, it is not immune to cyberthreats.

 As a ChatGPT user, you should practice good digital hygiene, stay informed about potential AI-associated risks, and take precautions to protect yourself online.